mirhen/iOS-MVC/README.md

   - `#file` gives you the name of the file that contains the `print` statement
   - `#line` gives you the line inside the file that contains the `print` statement
   - An example for a good print statement could be: `print(#file, #line, #function)`.
 Sometimes it is helpful to include some context as well, so if there are variables that you need to inspect, just append them to the statement: `print(#file, #line, #function, userName, accountInfo)`
+7. Remove boilerplate code from your files that doesn't do anything for you.
+For example, when you create a new `UIViewController` subclass, there is usually some predefined boilerplate code generated for you.
+Apple means well, but if you don't use this code you should delete it.
+Examples for this are `didReceiveMemoryWarning()` or the commented version of  `prepare(for segue: UIStoryboardSegue, sender: Any?)`, even `viewDidLoad()` if you don't end up using it.

 #### Example